DyeTry/CEN3031-Spring24-Team2/README.md

 The Campus Parking Manager is a system that will provide the rules, directions, enforcement, and administration to the desired users for properly managed parking on the UWF campus.
 This will allow for tracking and viewing of parking zones, allowed vehicles, users, license plates, and tickets, as well as administrative tools provided to the parking faculty of the University.

 ## Project Requirements:
-Devleop a Campus Parking Manager that includes:
+Devaleop a Campus Parking Manager that includes:
 - A visual GUI for users to interact with
 - The ability for users to buy and renew parking passes
 - The ability for users to view parking zones and allowed vehicles